rexresearch

 using a ratio of 1g dry leaves:10 mL MeOH for two successive

 periods of 72 hours, with daily agitation.
-Filtered extracts were
+Filtered extracts

-<40°C with rotary evaporators, and lyophilized before being
+temperature <40°C with rotary evaporators, and lyophilized

-Chemical, Certified ACS).
-The resulting non-aqueous partitions
+from Fisher Chemical, Certified ACS).
+The resulting non-aqueous

 The most active partition (ethyl acetate, extract 224C) was